dimitrisstyl7/Parallel_Computing_project_2023/README.md

 </table>

 ## Acknowledgments
-This project was developed as part of the "Parallel Computing" course at the University of Piraeus.
+This project was developed as part of the "Parallel Computing" BSc course at the University of Piraeus.
 Contributions and feedback are always welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.